MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/integrating-windows-with-wireless-hotspots.md

 ---
-title: Integrating Windows with wireless hotspots
+title: Introduction to integrating Windows with wireless hotspots
-description: Integrating Windows with wireless hotspots ms.assetid: 948660a2-7ecf-4860-9092-1cfb332cfd04 ms.date: 04/20/2017
+description: Introduction to integrating Windows with wireless hotspots ms.assetid: 948660a2-7ecf-4860-9092-1cfb332cfd04 ms.date: 07/05/2019
 ms.localizationpriority: medium
 ---

-# Integrating Windows with wireless hotspots
+# Introduction to integrating Windows with wireless hotspots

 Wi-Fi hotspots have proliferated in public areas such as airports, coffee shops, and hotels.
 Operators of such networks generally offer Internet access, either as a complimentary service to their clients that is funded by the venue owner, or as a paid offering.